Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Ties to the American Legislative Exchange Council

-Nick Dranias, the Goldwater Institute's Clarence J. and Katherine P. Duncan Chair for Constitutional Government and Director of the Joseph and Dorothy Donnelly Moller Center for Constitutional Government, partook in the International Relations Task Force meeting at the 2011 American Legislative Exchange Council (ALEC) Annual Meeting, discussing "his three step plan to restore state sovereignty."
+Nick Dranias, the Goldwater Institute's Clarence J. and Katherine P. Duncan Chair for Constitutional Government and Director of the Joseph and Dorothy Donnelly Moller Center for Constitutional Government, partook in the International Relations Task Force meeting at the 2011 ALEC Annual Meeting (which includes the Federal Relations Working Group), discussing "his three step plan to restore state sovereignty."
 This consisted of three pieces of model legislation, which he introduced: the "Constitutional Defense Council Legislation," the "Model State Sovereignty Civil Rights Law" and the "Sovereign State Interstate Compact."

 Prior to coming to the Goldwater Institute, Dranias worked as an attorney for the Institute for Justice.
 ALEC, the Goldwater Institute, and the Institute for Justice are all members of the State Policy Network (SPN).

 The Goldwater Institute is also a member of ALEC's Tax and Fiscal Policy Task Force.
 Steve Slivinski, Senior Economist, introduced model legislation, the "Subsidy Truce Compact," at the Tax and Fiscal Policy Task Force Meeting at the 2011 ALEC Annual Meeting.
 Byron Schlomach previously represented Goldwater on this task force.
 At the 2010 annual meeting, Sclomach sponsored two pieces of model legislation, "The Balanced Budget Certification Act" and "The Spending Evaluation Act."
 At the 2010 States and Nation Policy Summit, Schlomach presented on "A Constitutional Amendment Requiring State Approval for Increases in Federal Debt."